 Interested in Fuchsias?

 Click « here » to read this article and for the links to the society.
-There are many varieties of Fuchsia as you'll see if you visit their site, www.badfs.org.uk, where you'll find a number of photos on of the various types on display.
+There are many varieties of Fuchsia as you'll see if you do a Google search.

 Then why visit the site of a renowned expert, Dave Bates, and his wonderful world of Dahlias, known as the Growing World of Dahlias.
 This site is regarded as the reference site for Dahlia lovers across the world.
 Dave says he needs to do more work on it, but that major work is reserved for winter months when he can't get out to work on the allotment, etc. We look forward to seeing the site progress Dave!